 Justine is a young woman who is going to veterinarian school.
 When she gets to the school, she has to undergo several hazing rituals that require her to be put through her paces to see if she is able to handle the hardships of veterinarian school.
 When she is made to eat meat after being vegetarian her entire life, it awakens her blood lust for human flesh.
-She must control this new hunger but does this run a lot deeper than just this sudden urge?
+She must control this new hunger but does this run deeper in her lineage than just a sudden urge?

 I remember hearing about Raw in May of 2016 when it debuted at the Cannes Film Festival.
 The buzz for the movie was overwhelmingly positive.
 The movie was said to be a disturbing look at a young woman who discovers that she is, in fact, a cannibal.
 From the early previews, the movie looked very weird but visually stunning and well acted.
 I was really excited to see the film.
 Now a year later, I finally got to see Raw and what an experience.

-From the opening shot of Raw, I was immediately hooked.
+From the opening scene of Raw, I was immediately hooked.
 We see a young woman walking down an empty, tree-lined country road.
-As a car approaches, she jumps out in front of it causing the car to slam into a tree to avoid her.
-The scene is incredibly jarring as well as intense and sets the tone for the rest of this extremely dark movie.
-I was completely unnerved from the very first moments and it stayed that way for the entire running time of Raw.
+As a car approaches, she jumps out in front of it, causing this car to crash into a tree to avoid her.
+The scene is incredibly jarring as well as intense and sets the tone for the rest of this incredibly dark movie.
+This was utterly unnerving from that very first moment, and it stayed that way for the duration of the running time of Raw.

 Once Justine arrives at veterinarian school, things go from bad to worse.
-This movie is like a slow descent into madness.
-We watch as this rather shy and reserved woman who is also a vegetarian goes from not eating meat to craving human flesh.
+Raw is like this slow descent into madness.
+We watch as this somewhat shy and reserved woman who is also a vegetarian goes from not eating meat to craving human flesh.
 The film handles Justine being conflicted with her sudden interest in cannibalism very well.
 At times, I was uncomfortable and uneasy whenever we saw Justine start to give into her bloodlust.
 We never knew where things would go when she started to fall victim to her craving.

 Having the film set in veterinarian school also lends this movie a morbid but vibrant beauty.
 At times, this feels like a high-school movie with all the hazings, the endless parties, the pranks, the drinking, the premarital sex, the experimentation.
-I thought these scenes were also a lot of fun and gave this rather disturbing tale of cannibalism a bit of levity.
-This movie goes to some extremely dark places and I thought these scenes counterbalanced a lot of the darker subject matter.
+I thought these scenes were also a lot of fun and gave this somewhat disturbingly dark tale of cannibalism a bit of levity.
+This movie does go to some extremely dark places, and I thought these scenes counterbalanced a lot of the darker subject matter.

 Where Raw had me really invested was the relationships between Justine, her sister, and her gay dorm mate.
-I thought the relationships in this film were all fantastic.
+I thought the relationships in this movie were all fantastic.
 I cared for every single one of the main three characters even if I didn't agree with all the subject matter on a moral level.
-I really liked the fact that the movie dealt with these two sisters who both suffer from this hunger for human flesh.
+I really enjoyed the fact that the film dealt with these two sisters who both suffer from this hunger for human flesh.
 At times, there clashing had me on the edge of my seat.
 A scene towards the end in front of their fellow students is brutal.

-The one moment in Raw that really got to me and actually had me frustrated was that the gay character ends up sleeping with Justine.
-He does freak out later on and puts her on blast in front of everyone when she tries to make sense of the night they spend together but I really found this scene to take away instead of add to the story.
-I know they did this to set up the friendship between Adrian and Justine who has a tough relationship with her sister and it will come back to haunt both of them in the end but it seemed so easy for this guy to just sleep with her even if he spends most of the movie with men.
+The one moment in Raw that really got to me and actually had me frustrated is when the gay character ends up sleeping with Justine.
+He does freak out later on and puts her on blast in front of everyone when she tries to make sense of the night that they spent together, but I really found this scene to take away instead of add to the story.
+I know they did this to set up the friendship between Adrian and Justine who has a tight relationship with her sister, and it will come back to haunt both of them in the third act, but it seemed so comfortable for this guy to just sleep with her even if he spends most of the movie with men.